 Over the same time period, $28 billion could have funded the installation of 2.8 million level-two EV chargers to serve roughly 11 million Californians, free public transit statewide for 12 years with $11 billion left for service improvements and transit electrification, or complete job transition support for California’s oil workers, with some $15 billion left over.

 The California Air Resources Board (CARB), which oversees both programs, is considering an amended set of Cap and Invest regulations right now.
-They are accepting public comment through March 9, 2026.
+Public comments to CARB closed on March 9, 2026.
+Thank you to the thousands of activists who sent messages urging CARB to put people before polluters!
+Stay tuned for more ways to engage in the coming months.